Locations:

 You probably don’t need to double cleanse

 Some TikTokkers swear by double cleansing, or washing your face twice — first with an oil-based product and then again with a water-based cleanser.
-It could be helpful for people with very oily skin, but for most skin types, this trend can do more harm than good.
+It could be helpful if you have very oily skin, but for most skin types, this trend can do more harm than good.

 “Overwashing can lead to dryness, irritation and the breakdown of the skin barrier, which subsequently causes issues like breakouts and eczema,” warns dermatologist Jane Wu, MD.